ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 **Rural Medicine Australia conference**

 ACRRM and Rural Doctors Association host the Rural Medicine Australia (RMA) annual conference and scientific forum each October.
 The conference includes a wide range of presentations and workshops relevant to rural and remote practice.

-**Registrar Committee Assessment Guides**

-The ACRRM Registrars' Committee [Assessment Guides](https://www.acrrm.org.au/resources/assessment/handbooks-guides) provide a quick reference, tips and tricks to all the ACRRM assessments.

 **Research Grants**